atomix/atomix.github.io/atomix/docs/clustering.md

 ### Passive Replicas

 *Passive* nodes maintain complete replicas of all resource state in the cluster but do not participate in the processing of operations or in leader elections.
 Replication from active to passive nodes is done asynchronously using a gossip protocol, so as to not effect operation latency.
-The number of passive nodes is effected by the [backup count][backup-count] specified when constructing an [AtomixReplica].
+When the `BalancingClusterManager` is used, the number of passive nodes is effected by the backup count specified when constructing an [`AtomixReplica`][AtomixReplica].
 As nodes come and go from the cluster, Atomix will automatically promote and demote nodes from active to passive as needed.

-Passive replicas may only be [`join`][AtomixReplica.join]ed to an existing cluster and cannot be used to [`bootstrap`][AtomixReplica.bootstrap] a new cluster.
+Passive replicas may only be joined to an existing cluster and cannot be used to bootstrap a new cluster.
 To configure a passive replica, use the `AtomixReplica.Type.PASSIVE` constant:

 ```java
 AtomixReplica replica = AtomixReplica.builder(new Address("123.456.789.0", 8700))